ngs-docs/2021-august-remote-computing/_main.utf8.md

 * Brief introduction to AWS and the cloud
 * Set up an instance and connect to it
-* Install and run things in the cloud computer
+* Install and run things on the cloud computer
-* @CTB
-* Learn how to download output files to local machine
-* Take your questions
+* View optional configuration settings for AWS instances

 ## Some background